PosoSAgapo/PosoSAgapo.github.io/_pages/about.md

 ------
 I have given talks at various conferences and workshops.
 Here are some of them:
 1. Talk at AIST
-    Title: Memorization and Memebership Inference in LLMs
+    Title: Memorization and Membership Inference in LLMs
 2. Talk at UTokyo NLP Joint Meeting (Miyao Lab and Oseki Lab)
     Title: A Multi-Perspective Analysis of Memorization in Large Language Models